-\$39 copay for services received from all other specialists.
+\$42 copay for office visits to specialists.

 NOTE: Laboratory testing and diagnostic testing in a POC's office or in a specialist's office is included as a part of the applicable office visit copay.

 \$0 copay for all other professional services not